-Under civil procedural rules, each party is entitled to have the court accept evidence that it offers in the required form and time frame (article 152 of the SCCP).
+Under civil procedural rules, each party is entitled to have the court accept evidence that he or she offers in the required form and time frame (article 152 of the SCCP).

-As to the form, the SCCP provides an exhaustive list of admissible means of evidence, which encompasses witness testimony, documents, expert opinions, inspection, written statements from official authorities or individuals (if witness testimony appears to be unnecessary) and interrogation of the parties (article 168 of the SCCP).
-Documentary evidence comprises audio recordings, films, electronic files and similar materials (article 177 of the SCCP).
+As to the form, the SCCP provides an exhaustive list of admissible means of evidence, which encompasses witness testimony, documents, expert opinions, inspection, written statements from official authorities or individuals (if witness testimony appears to be unnecessary), and interrogation of the parties (article 168 of the SCCP).
+Documentary evidence comprises audio recordings, films, electronic files and the like (article 177 of the SCCP).